 Scroll down to find out how to submit for the 2022 awards, and the date for submissions.

 Cambridge is growing and we want to celebrate the more recent, high quality, developments that have been built in the city.
 As part of this commitment, the terms and conditions of our Cambridge Design and Construction Awards (CDCAs) have developed over time and are regularly reviewed.
-Along with our co-sponsors, the CFCI and CN, we have made some alterations to the criteria for the awards and their presentation this year.

 - Young Professional of the Year

-- Craftsmenship Award
+- Craftsmanship Award

 - Engineering and Sustainability Project of the Year Award

 - Site Manager of the Year

 The presentation of all the awards will be made in spring 2022.